LanguagesLanguages:

 Due to its geographical location and outreach, the university has taken on the role of a gateway institution, offering educational opportunities to the substantial population of rural, economically disadvantaged individuals, thereby providing access to higher education for thousands who might not have had this opportunity otherwise.

-According to Matenda, “the course should prepare students for life-long learning and to contribute to the development of graduate attributes, in line with institutional prerogatives of “graduating versatile, work-ready individuals” as stated in the university purpose.
+According to Dr. Matenda, “The course should prepare students for lifelong learning and contribute to the development of graduate attributes, in line with institutional prerogatives of ‘graduating versatile, work-ready individuals,’ as stated in the university purpose.”

-“Upon entering university, we’ve also found that some numerous students encounter the challenging responsibility of independently managing their finances for the first time, adjusting into a digital space, and adjusting to university in general to counter these challenges,” said Matenda.
+“Upon entering university, we’ve also found that numerous students encounter the challenging responsibility of independently managing their finances for the first time, adjusting to a digital space, and adapting to university life in general.
+The course is designed to counter these challenges,” Matenda added.

 The WSU101 programme is expected to offer Financial Literacy and Entrepreneurship, Ubuntu and Ethics, Digital Literacies, WSU Overview, Language Development, Academic Literacies, and Leadership and Governance.